-So an app installed onto an iPhone 6 will include all the assets required for the iPhone 6, iPhone 6+ and other iPhones (if supported), as well as the resources required to run on iPads.
+Before app thinning was introduced, an app installed onto an iPhone 6 will include all the assets required for the iPhone 6, iPhone 6+ and other iPhones (if supported), as well as the resources required to run on iPads.
 These resources are never used on the iPhone 6, but they do take up a considerable amount of space on the user’s device.

 Slicing enables mobile app developers to pack assets based on the device for which the app is being downloaded, meaning the user only installs the relevant assets.
 If the same user downloads the same app on another device, then assets required to run on that device will only be installed.

 This makes it easy for the users to manage their storage and enjoy apps with fewer restrictions.